 The strange gadget called LESA (Lunar Evacuation System Assembly) is a pyramid-shaped structure that can be operated by one person.
 With LESA an astronaut can pull out and rescue a mission companion.

 It is the first in the world

-“There is no other way for an astronaut to rescue a companion while wearing an extravehicular suit,” says Operations Chief Hervé Stevenin.
+"There is no other way for an astronaut to rescue a companion while wearing an extravehicular suit," says Chief of Operations Hervé Stevenin.

 Preparing possible relief in case of problems is one of the tasks of those who plan a space mission, and certainly it is the tangible sign that the agencies of the world (not to mention states like China) are taking a new moon landing seriously.